ThePicklenat0r/hassio-usbip/README.md

 A USB-over-IP client for Hass.io

+## Warning

+This addon is experimental and does not work; it probably never will.

 ## About

 A USB-over-IP client to extend USB devices over your network (such as a z-stick)